John Vickery (artist)

-John Vickery (1906-1983) was an Australian artist.
-He worked in the fields of painting, illustration and advertising.
+John Vickery (1906–1983) was an Australian artist.
+He worked in the fields of op art, abstract expressionism, illustration and advertising.
 He is the only Australian artist to have been a part of the New York School.

 Life and work

 Vickery was born in Bunyip, Victoria in Australia in 1906.
 He relocated to New York, New York in the United States in 1936.
 He was colleagues with Philip Guston, Jackson Pollock, Joan Mitchell, and Willem de Kooning.

 He died in Califon, New Jersey in 1983.